 Acorns provides a holistic range of services for children who are life limited and life threatened.
 The services are available 24 hours a day, 365 days each year.
 Family members are also supported through a variety of services and support groups that promote well-being and resilience and reduce the need for crisis intervention.

-Acorns delivers care that meets individual needs and families can choose the areas of service they wish to use.
-Services are allocated on a needs-led basis and are free to families at the point of delivery.
+Acorns deliver care that meets individual needs.
+Services are allocated on a needs-led basis.
 There is no obligation for families to access services within a time frame, indeed some families choose to have only occasional contact with Acorns, secure in the knowledge that the service can be accessed at any point should their child deteriorate or their family circumstances change.

 Acorns is registered with and regulated by the Care Quality Commission.

 Each Acorns hospice is able to provide short breaks, emergency support and end of life care to life limited and life threatened children, from newborn up to 18 years.

 All nursing and medical needs are met through a team of experienced children’s nurses and medical support.
 We work with other health professionals to provide palliative care and psychosocial support for children and families.

 Short breaks at Acorns encompass more than just medical care.
 Music therapy, physiotherapy and hydrotherapy are provided alongside activities and outings designed to be accessible, interactive and enjoyable to the child regardless of their disability or developmental limitations.